-These subjects are taught on a very local basis starting from the children's own experience and environment and widening out to encompass more complex concepts, as they grow older.
+We follow the Foleus Education Scheme for mixed age teaching.
+We use the children's own experience and environment and widening out to encompass more complex concepts, as they grow older.
 Whenever possible, artefacts and visual aids are used to bring the subjects to life.